 If you operate a trade or business, being paid in cash for your services or merchandise is still a rather universal form of payment, even as newer electronic forms of payment are replacing cash transactions.
-But if your trade or business deals with larger dollar items, taking the time to understand and make the required reporting for any cash transaction, or related multiple transactions, of more than $10,000 received in your trade or business activities will save you a whole lot of trouble—and could prevent potential high dollar penalties.
+But if your trade or business deals with larger dollar items, taking the time to understand and make the required reporting for any cash transaction, or related multiple transactions, of more than $10,000 cash received in your trade or business activities will save you a whole lot of trouble—and could prevent potential high dollar penalties.

-The Importance of Reporting Cash Payments
+The Importance of Reporting Cash Payments to the IRS

+What cash transactions are reported to the IRS directly?
 Each person engaged in a trade or business who, in the course of that trade or business, receives more than $10,000 in cash and/or certain negotiable instruments in one transaction or in two or more related transactions must file Form 8300 with the Internal Revenue Service.
 This form must be filed by the 15 day after receipt of the payment that causes the aggregate amount to exceed $10,000 in cash.
 If the filing date falls on a Saturday, Sunday or legal holiday, file the form on the next business day.

-Related transactions include:
+Related transactions from any single group include:

 A written statement is required to be given to the person or persons listed on a Form 8300 by January 31 of the following year (same due date as 1099 and W-2).
 The statement needs to contain the name, telephone number and address of the information contact for the business that completed Form 8300 along with the aggregate amount of the reportable transaction and that the information was furnished to the Internal Revenue Service.
-In addition, Form 8300 may be voluntarily filed for any suspicious transaction even if the amount does not exceed $10,000.
+In addition, Form 8300 may be voluntarily filed for any suspicious transaction even if the amount does not exceed $10,000 cash.